HeliosLang/compiler/README.md

  * `Address`
  * `Credential`

 These types require special builtin functions to access their content.
 Some also have builtin constructors.
-User-defined data types automatically generate a *cast* function allowing `Data` to be cast into that particular type.
+User defined data-types automatically generate a *cast* function allowing `Data` to be cast into that particular type.

 ### User defined data-types
 User defined data-types look like struct definitions in C, but use the `data` keyword instead: